Tsukiyonocm/Reading-List/README.md

 11. <b>Star Wars: The Force Awakens</b> by Alan Dean Foster (5-19-22) - I decided I wanted to read the movies books finally.
 Was going to read all three, but decided to take a break after the second one.
 That said, I did enjoy the book the same as I enjoyed the movie.
 While its by no means perfect, the book did a good job of portraying what happened on the screen while building up a little bit that happened either off screen or in the heads of the characters.
 There was not anything spectacular here thats different, but it wasnt a scene for scene rehash like the Mandalorian book was.
 All around, enjoyable, but will likely not ever read it again.

 12. <b>Star Wars: The Last Jedi</b> by Jason Fry (6-1-22) - All around I still enjoyed this movie and found the book to be a bit better.
 The book went into the heads a bit of the characters and got nuance that was missed in the movies since its a visual medium.
 Not to say the story line was perfect, but it did help it a bit in my opinion.
 Still falls in line though with the previous book in the sense that I will likely never go back to it again in the future.

+13. <b>Homeland</b> by R. A. Salvatore (6-13-22) - I have not read this book since I was in high school, probably been at least 22 years.
+It is still as good now as it was then.
+Frankly the tales of Drizzt are what got me reading more fiction outside of Star Wars than any other book I have read.
+Before this series, I had read the Lord of the Rings, and thats basically it.
+I cant speak more highly of this series and I am looking forward to reading it more.
+I have many of the books in this line (about 22 I believe as of typing) and I will continue on until I get to the point where I have not read them yet.

 ### Currently Reading

 1. Lifespan by David Sinclair
-2. Homeland by R. A. Salvatore
+2. Resident Evil: Nemesis by S. D. Perry

-### Current Book Completed Count as of 6-2-2022
+### Current Book Completed Count as of 6-13-2022

 Non-fiction - 5\
-Fiction - 12
+Fiction - 13